GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/03.All-Praise-to-Thee/docs.md

 ---
+title: |
-title: 53.
-All Praise to Thee
+    053. All Praise to Thee - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 053.
+All Praise to Thee.
+All praise to thee, my God, this night, for all the blessings of the light!
+Keep me, O keep me, King of kings, beneath thine own almighty wings.
+    keywords:  |
-    keywords: Church Hymnal, All Praise to Thee, All praise to Thee, my God, this night,
+        Church Hymnal 1941, adventhymnals, advent hymnals, All Praise to Thee, All praise to Thee, my God, this night.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 53. ALL PRAISE TO THEE
+## 053. ALL PRAISE TO THEE
+####  Church Hymnal 1941,

 ```txt

 1.
 All praise to thee, my God, this night,
 for all the blessings of the light!